dhanvanthari/checkduplicatefiles/README.md

 ```
 ### OR

-You directly pull image from docker hub
+You can directly pull image from docker hub

 `docker pull dhanvanthari/python-checkduplicatefiles`